michachan/michachan/README.md

 ### Hi there 👋 I'm Michael (he/him)!

-I'm a Software Engineer at LinkedIn, working on productivity tools for our internal teams.
+I'm a Software Engineer at LinkedIn, developing tools that help our sales teams be more productive.

 _________